intel/llvm/sycl/doc/SharedLibraries.md

 for, build options id.
 In this example Id of kernel set where application's kernels can be used to access program cache.
 However when shared library defines kernels and these kernels are run by the application unchanged cache structure may lead to double compilation of the same code.
-Example:
+Example of code that leads to double compilation of library code:
 ```
 // Application
 SYCL_EXTERNAL void LibFunc();